 You know what it is nominalization of verbs in Japanese?
 THE nominalization Japanese verbs is called doushi no meishika [動詞の名詞化] and should not be seen as a way to transform verbs into nouns.

-Particles are usually used as at the [の] and koto [こと] to normalize sentences.
+Particles are usually used as no [の] and koto [こと] to normalize sentences.
 There are different ways of normalization that we will not cover in the article, because this article is focused on the transformation of verbs and nouns.

 In case of suru, you take a word and add the suru [する] indicating that you are doing or doing a certain thing, or in the case of dekiru [できる] where you are able to do a certain thing.
 You don't create any new words or verbs, just when translating.

-What few realize is that the koto [こと] and at the [の] followed by a verb does not literally make it a noun, but rather complements it, and can simply be translated as a “act“.
+What few realize is that the koto [こと] and no [の] followed by a verb does not literally make it a noun, but rather complements it, and can simply be translated as a “act“.

 Let it be clear that nominalization it is not literally turning a verb into a noun, it only happens when translating languages.
 Despite that, learning about the action of [こと] and [の] on verbs is still important, so let's get started ...